nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Your Answer: none
 ____________________________________________________________</code></pre>

-The user can stop the quiz by entering `stop`.
-The application then prints the score for the user.<br>
+You can stop the quiz by entering `stop`.
+The application then prints the score.<br>
 Format: `stop`<br>
 Output:`The quiz has been stopped!`.
 <pre><code>